MSPCA-Angell Headquarters

 How do I get to the State House?

 Driving and public transportation directions to the State House.
 The cheapest parking is underneath the Boston Common, which requires walking a few blocks up a hill to the State House.
 Note this garage can fill up.
 Enter by the General Hooker entrance on Beacon Street (a statue of General Hooker on a horse marks the entrance).
-The accessible entrance on Bowdoin Street is under construction.
-Please let us know if you need an accessible entrance and we can make arrangements.
+There is an accessible entrance on Bowdoin Street.
 The event is on the 2nd floor in the “Great Hall.”
-The rangers at security can direct you.
+We plan to have a greeter from our team at the entrance who can help direct you and the rangers at security are helpful and can also point you in the right direction.

 What should I wear?